subbu6502/amazon-appstream-sample-entitlement-service/README.md

 # Deploying DES

-The following are instructions for running and deploying the Amazon AppStreawm Sample Entitlement Service (DES) in your account using packages built from this repository.
+The following are instructions for running and deploying the Amazon AppStream Sample Entitlement Service (DES) in your account using packages built from this repository.

 ## Prerequisites